3 link building tactics to improve your link profile

 Backlinks are one of the most important search ranking factors.
 According to a search study by Ahrefs, there is a clear correlation between the amount of backlinks a site has and the amount of organic traffic driving to the site.

 Therefore, link building should be an integrated part within most businesses’ SEO strategies.
 At Tug we believe in a multi-level strategy and we’re constantly working on different tactics to keep improving our client’s link profiles.
-Increasing backlinks from high-quality sites offers you the opportunity to become a reputable and trusted site.
+Increasing backlinks from high-quality sites offer you the opportunity to become a reputable and trusted site.
 Let’s start out with some straightforward, but sometimes forgotten strategies to drive links to your site.
 Here are three tactics to start link building without having to create new assets and content.